Conflict of Interest

 If I am working with an Outside Agency in the Private Sector, what are my Obligations?

-Policies of the UW System Board of Regents, federal government, and UWGB require disclosure of all outside activities related to your institutional responsibilities.
+Policies of the University of Wisconsin Board of Regents, federal government, and UWGB require disclosure of all outside activities related to your institutional responsibilities.
 All faculty, regardless of appointment, all academic staff with 50% or greater appointment, and all individuals listed as participants on human subject protocols or on federal grants are required to fill out an annual Outside Activity Report.

 In addition to that annual requirement, employees who submit federal or non-federal sponsored work proposals through the Office of Grants and Research and are essential to the project and named in the agency Notice of Grant Award must complete the Collaborative Institutional Training Initiative (CITI) COI training not less than once every four years.